JiaXiuSai/AlgoGraphs_Dev/README.md

-# Algorithsm and graphs website
+# Algorithms and graphs website
 This website is made for software engineering module group project.

 ## Graphs